rutgerfarry/resume/resume.md

 ## Extracurricular
 **Cycling Club** \
 *Race Director : September 2016 - Current* \
 Organized multi-day bike race with over 200 competitors and 12 competing universities.
 Worked with numerous governmental and private organizations to close roads, recruit volunteers, provide race infrastructure and more.
-As a racer, traveled over 4,500 miles in a span of six weekends to participate in races while maintaining grades.
+As a racer, traveled over 4,500 miles in a span of six weekends to participate in races while maintaining good grades.

 **App Club** \
 *President : September 2014 - 2015, Vice-President : September 2015 - Current* \